seansliu/SimpleChat/README.txt

 3. Follow the instructions for logging in, and start chatting! :)

-4. Both server and client can be gracefully shut down by sending SIGINT signal, with Control-C.
+4. Both server and client can be gracefully shut down by sending SIGINT signal, with Control-C. You may also shut down the client by logging out.

 PROGRAM DESIGN